 While different gamers will have their personal preferences, many gamers (myself included) find that a mechanical keyboard offers a better gaming experience compared to a traditional rubber dome membrane keyboard.

 Why?
 For starters, mechanical keyboards generally provide greater levels of tactile feedback, translating to faster and more accurate typing.
 Due to the way a mechanical key switch works, you feel a satisfying bump that tells you when you’ve pressed a key – or in some cases, an audible click.

 Additionally, mechanical keyboards have a diode on each of their keys, something not possible for rubber dome keyboards.
 This allows for mechanical keyboards to have a higher rollover i.e. they can more easily recognise simultaneous key presses at the same time – vital for games with elaborate keyboard combos.

 Mechanical keyboards are also much more durable, with the Cherry MX switches used in many mechanical gaming keyboards are rated at 20 to 50 million keystrokes.
 Rubber dome keyboards can generally withstand only 1 to 10 million keystrokes and their rubber dome can harden over time, leading to the keys feeling more “mushy” and needing more force to register.

 Thankfully getting a mechanical keyboard today won’t blow a hole in your wallet.
-If you don’t care about macro keys, customisable RGB lighting or brand names, you could get one for SGD 50 or less.
+Don’t care about macro keys, customisable RGB lighting or brand names?
+You could get one for SGD 50 or less.

 The eye of the beholder